tap349/tap349.github.io/_posts/2018-09-03-elixir-appsignal.md

   performance data is sent inside AppSignal transaction only.

-- unhandled errors are sent
+- unhandled errors are still sent

   e.g. when error is raised manually with `raise/1`.